 In your next session you will review these assignments and determine how successful, helpful or challenging they were.

 Open-ended questions what you’re doing together throughout the week or topics discussed in previous sessions can often be useful jumping-off points for meaningful conversation.
 They can help you to recognize something helpful your partner has done for you and praise them for their accomplishments.
 You’ll also be given the chance to air any grievances or misgivings about one another, framed in a positive and constructive manner.

 The session may culminate in another homework assignment which will allow you the chance to use a new tool in your communications with one another.

 Dan Johnson is a certified LPC-S (Licensed Professional Counselor Supervisor) and he runs REID Counseling Group, based out of Katy, Texas.
 As well as helping couples with their relationships, he also provides individual therapies, family and step family therapies and men’s health services.

 If you’re ready to put the spark back into your relationship, perhaps it’s time to get in touch with Reid Counseling.
-Get in touch with us today at (281) 968-9119.
+Visit our contact page or call us today at (281) 968-9119.